woc-hack/hackathon-pittsburgh-2019/venue.md

 Additional info:

-* Break-out rooms are Gates Hillman Centers rooms:   6121, 6501 and 7101.
+* Break-out rooms are Gates Hillman Centers rooms:   7101, 9115, 6121 and 6501 (Saturday and Sunday only)

 Gates Hillman has an entrance to the 4th floor right off of Forbes Avenue - Conf. room 4405 is to the right.